How to hire a freelance software developer?

 With the increasing number of freelance software developers every year, it is difficult to separate the really talented freelance developers from the rest.
 A reliable source is needed – one that offers the speed to align with your company’s growth and is also able to maintain consistency in judging the quality of software developers.

-Vetted freelance networks represent one of the best sources to find quality software developers.
+Vetted tech talent networks represent one of the best sources to find quality software developers.
 Such platforms rigorously and holistically screen their freelance developers.
 This involves going beyond the developer’s CV to gauge their abilities, through a combination of a specially-designed screening process and continuous project-based evaluation.

-The process to hire software developers using vetted freelance networks
+The process to hire software developers using vetted tech talent networks

 Premium freelance networks have in-house experts to help you find the best freelance software developer.
 Hence, you only need to share your requirements with them.
 This can be done through online forms and then via a phone call/video call – allowing them to take care of the rest.